49fd6m92vc-code/wmrn-radio-history-archive/content/station-history/_index.md

 ### 1940s — WMRN Goes on the Air

-WMRN officially signed on the air at **2:00 p.m. on December 23, 1940**, beginning operations on **AM 1490** from Marion, Ohio.
+WMRN officially began regular broadcasting at **1:15 p.m. on December 23, 1940**, following receipt of final federal authorization earlier that day.
+The station signed on broadcasting at **1500 kilocycles on the AM dial** from Marion, Ohio.

-The station’s inaugural broadcast marked the arrival of Marion’s first full-time local radio voice.
+The inaugural broadcast marked the arrival of Marion’s first full-time local radio voice.
 From its earliest days, WMRN emphasized local news, community information, and public service, quickly becoming an essential part of daily life in Marion and north-central Ohio.

+In **early 1941**, WMRN shifted from **1500 kilocycles to 1490 kilocycles** as part of the nationwide frequency reallocation mandated by the North American Regional Broadcasting Agreement (NARBA).
+The reassignment placed WMRN on a standard local-channel frequency, where it has continued to operate for decades.

 During World War II and the years that followed, WMRN served as a trusted source of information, helping connect the community during a period of national uncertainty and change.